Ombla hydropower plant, Croatia

-HEP and the EBRD claim that the Vilina Cave itself will not be flooded.
+HEP claims that the Vilina Cave itself will not be flooded.
 But it is obvious that the construction of a large underground dam will have serious impacts on the whole karst water system, which includes various channels whose exact routes and their links to one another are not well understood.

 Illegal Environmental Impact Assessment

 The project’s Environmental Impact Assessment dates from 1999, making it illegal under Croatian law.
 A Natura 2000 impact assessment has not yet been carried out.

 Nonetheless, HEP, the Croatian government and the EBRD have rushed to get the project approved.
 (That a Natura 2000 biodiversity assessment is carried out is now a condition under the loan agreement.)

 In response to this inexplicable hurry to approve the project before it meets EBRD standards, Zelena akcija has submitted an official complaint to the EBRD (pdf).

 The technical assessment of the project by the EBRD has been quite bizarre: French consultants Tractebel were hired by the EBRD to examine the project and wrote a rather critical report saying that the project was technically risky and financially and economically unfeasible:

 Undertaking the project in full, as designed at present, carries a high risk of the project not achieving its objectives. (p.9-10)